 B is evaluated.
-The $M_H(A, B, \theta, \phi)$ matrix element is then incremented by a unity with an atomicAdd operation.
+The $M_H(A,B,\theta,\phi)$ matrix element is then incremented by a unity with an atomicAdd operation.
 The M_H initialisation is done once at first iteration with cudaMallocHost (pinned memory) and initialised on device with cudaMemset.
-In the second kernel, the local maxima search is carried out using a 2-D grid over the θ, φ parameters, the grid dimension being the product of all the parameters number over the maximum number of threads per block $(N{\phi} \times N{\theta} \times N_A \times N_B)/\text{maxThreadsPerBlock}$, and 2-D threadblocks, with dimXBlock= N_A and dimYBlock=MaxThreadPerBlock/ N_A .
-Each thread compares one $M_H(A, B, \theta, \phi)$ element to its neighbours and, if the biggest, it is stored in the GPU shared memory and eventually transferred back.
+In the second kernel, the local maxima search is carried out using a 2-D grid over the θ,φ parameters, the grid dimension being the product of all the parameters number over the maximum number of threads per block $(N\phi \times N\theta \times N_A \times N_B)$ /maxThreadSPerBlock, and 2-D threadblocks, with dimXBlock= N_A and dimYBlock=MaxThreadPerBlock/ N_A .
+Each thread compares one $M_H(A,B,\theta,\phi)$ element to its neighbours and, if the biggest, it is stored in the GPU shared memory and eventually transferred back.
 With such big arrays the actual challenge lies in optimizing array allocation and access and indeed for this kernel a significant speed up has been achieved by tuning matrix access in a coalesced fashion, thus allowing to gain a crucial computational speed-up.
-The OpenCL voteHoughSpace()
+The OpenCL implementation has been done using a similar structure used for CUDA.
+Since in OpenCL there is no direct pinning memory, a device buffer is mapped to an already existing memallocated host buffer (clEnqueueMapBuffer) and dedicated kernels are used for matrices initialisation in the device memory.
+The memory host-to-device buffer allocation is performed concurrently and asynchronously, saving overall transferring time.